simple-platform/grasql/docs/architecture.md

 ## SQL Compiler Component

 The SQL Compiler generates optimized PostgreSQL SQL from the enriched QST and variables.
 It's the most complex component and incorporates several optimization techniques.
+This component is in the planning phase.

 ### SQL Generation Techniques